top of page

 Our Story

-The Birmingham Jazz & Blues Festival was founded in 1985 by Jim Simpson and Big Bear Music, with a simple but powerful belief: great music belongs to everyone.
+The Birmingham Jazz & Blues Festival was founded in 1985 by Jim Simpson and Big Bear Music, with a simple belief: entertaining music should be accessible for all.

 Now in its 42nd edition, the festival remains as vibrant, open and adventurous as ever.
 Free at heart, rooted in the community, and always alive with the music that started it all back in 1985.